warthan07/Nemaktis/README.md

 ### Simple method (conda package, linux-64)

-The simplest way of installing this package (no compilation and no dependency to install manually) is through the *conda* package manager.
+The simplest way of installing this package is through the *conda* package manager (no compilation and no dependency to install manually).
 You just need a linux machine with conda or miniconda installed on it (it should be available on the native package manager of your linux distribution, if not see [Installing miniconda on Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)).